paul-tian/iBeaconApp/Document/Notes.md

 https://developer.apple.com/documentation/corelocation/turning_an_ios_device_into_an_ibeacon
 //use an iPad as an iBeacon devices

 After detecting an iBeacon, use ranging to determine the relative distance between the beacon and the user’s device.
-Ranging reports when the two devices are *far* apart, *near* to each other, or in the *immediate* vicinity of each other; it does not offer a precise distance,
+Ranging reports when the two devices are *far* apart, *near* to each other, or in the *immediate* vicinity of each other; it does not offer a precise distance.